lingrino/infra-personal/README.md

 - [ ] Automated linting of terraform and README
 - [ ] Updates to work with terraform 0.12
 - [ ] SNS topic that notifies a lambda that notifies me (and static site alarms go here)
+- [ ] Add SES to SNS for bounces, complaints for all doamins in all accounts